Jeern/Niedermann/content/posts/Phaser3AndTypeScriptAndWsl2.md

 Port forwarding in docker is after all trivial.

 One other thing I will probably do for development is to try to get the newest web pack version to work.

-Using a different development server than the one in webpack is an idea I could try. http-server comes to mind.
+Using a different development server than the one in webpack is an idea I could try.
+The http-server package comes to mind.